panagiotisky/Coursera_Downloader/README.md

 ### Required

-You will need in order for the script to run:
+In order for the script to run you will need:

 * #### Python3